-- Cognitive distortions and insecurities are common: One bad conversation means you're a loser for all time, one ambiguous look is interpreted as a sign of withering rejection, you just know all your co-workers hate you, etc.
+- Cognitive distortions and insecurities are common: One bad conversation means you're a loser for all time, one ambiguous look is interpreted as a sign of withering rejection, you just "know" all your co-workers hate you, etc.

 - Your depressed mood makes your thinking more negative and pessimistic.
-A big part of getting over this stage is getting a handle on these destructive thought processes.

-- You're likely to give up after small setbacks ("I smiled at them and they did nothing.
+- You're likely to give up after small setbacks ("I smiled at them and they didn't react.
 I knew I was a loser.
 There's no point in trying to get to know people.
 I can't win.
 If I fail, then I feel bad.
 If I have some success, then I'll feel even worse when I just screw up down the road after I've gotten my hopes up.")

-- At its worst, your mind can almost have a caged animal quality to it - one minute you feel frantic and desperate, the next helpless and despondent.
+- At its worst, your mind can almost have a caged animal quality to it.
+One minute you feel frantic and desperate, the next helpless and despondent.

-As rough as it is to go through at the time, it's usually an ultimately positive experience, because you can finally start on a path to seriously improving yourself.
+As rough as it is to go through at the time, it's often an ultimately positive experience, because you can finally start on a path to seriously improving yourself.
 You now fully realize where you stand in life and that you need to do something about it.
 You'll often start tackling your problems in a more dispassionate, systematic way.

-Temporary Over-confidence phase
+The Temporary Over-confidence phase

 - The material psyches you up, fills you with hope, and makes you feel like you can conquer the world.
 That's one contributor to this stage.

-- You're also learning about a new area, and so are naturally making frequent large leaps in your understanding of it compared to how you were before.
+- You're also learning about a new area, and so are making frequent large leaps in your understanding of it compared to how you were before.
 You feel like a rock star for learning so much so quickly.
 Unfortunately you lack perspective about how good you are in the grand scheme of things (i.e., you're a beginner) and confuse feeling like a super hero for actually being one.

 - Your increased confidence may cause you to take some real-world action, and then feel like you knocked it out of the park.
 Objectively you probably just did okay, not as well as your pumped up emotional state lead you to believe at the time.